rust-lang/blog.rust-lang.org/posts/inside-rust/2024-10-01-this-development-cycle-in-cargo-1.82.md

 [#14459](https://github.com/rust-lang/cargo/pull/14459).
 [#14461](https://github.com/rust-lang/cargo/pull/14461).
 [#14471](https://github.com/rust-lang/cargo/pull/14471).
-), we now report to users
+), Cargo now report to users
-- when Cargo selected a dependency version that is incompatible with the MSRV of workspace members that transitively depend on it
+- when it selected a dependency version that is incompatible with the MSRV of workspace members that transitively depend on it
 - when a newer version of a package is available that is compatible with the MSRV of workspace members that transitively depend on it

 ![rendering of cargo update](../../../../images/inside-rust/2024-10-01-this-development-cycle-in-cargo-1.82/update.stderr.term.svg)